elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 Start with what you have.
 Go from there.

 ## Who we believe will use this playbook
-This playbook is intended to be a community project, not an individual one.
+This playbook is intended to be a community project, not an individual.
 Certainly an industrious individual should be able to apply some of the lessons and insights to their life and get value out of it, but the power of the playbook is in the community.

 ## Open Source
 We are releasing this information as an open source project for a reason.
 Because we want this to be a conversation.